zachgk/catln/docs/philosophy/basics.md

     False -> baseFunctionCall(arg3=2)
 ```

 Once the value is used as the result type (determined through type inference), then the function will actually be called and the result returned.
-The partial application feature can be used to handle currying and many function manipulation problems.
+The partial application feature can be used to handle currying and function manipulation.

 One other potential usage of partial applications is to be able to call the function even when it is only partially defined as long as the missing arguments are not used.
 This is more common in the case of data types.
 For example, a circle data type given only the radius but not the center location is still sufficient to determine the circle's circumference.